Tool consolidation and workflow clarity

 We map how leads move from capture to close and assign ownership for every stage and handoff.
 This becomes the default path—so tools support the workflow instead of defining it.

-• Fix: stage definitions + owners + required next steps.
+• Fix: stage definitions + owners + required next steps

-• Result: fewer handoff failures and less “who has this?” churn.
+• Result: fewer handoff failures and less “who has this?” churn

-• Includes: inbound routing rules and escalation when work stalls.
+• Includes: inbound routing rules and escalation when work stalls

-• Verification: test leads follow the path without manual coordination.
+• Verification: test leads follow the path without manual coordination

-2) Consolidation (stop double-entry at the source)
+Stop double-entry at the source

 We reduce the tool stack by choosing a system of record for contacts, pipeline, and tasks—then retiring redundant apps.
 The goal is fewer screens, fewer logins, and fewer places to “update.”

-• Fix: one source of truth for pipeline + customer data.
+• Fix: one source of truth for pipeline + customer data

-• Result: updates stay accurate because there’s only one place to do them.
+• Result: updates stay accurate because there’s only one place to do them

-• Includes: data cleanup and field normalization so reporting makes sense.
+• Includes: data cleanup and field normalization so reporting makes sense

-• Verification: daily operator tasks can be completed without context switching.
+• Verification: daily operator tasks can be completed without context switching

-3) Automation that removes steps (not adds them)
+Automation that removes steps

 We eliminate manual copying by wiring the key events: form submit, call/text/email events, appointment set, stage movement, and review requests.
 Operators do less; the system does more.

-• Fix: event-driven workflows that update records automatically.
+• Fix: event-driven workflows that update records automatically

-• Result: fewer missed updates and cleaner reporting.
+• Result: fewer missed updates and cleaner reporting

-• Includes: guardrails, stop conditions, and “human required” checkpoints.
+• Includes: guardrails, stop conditions, and “human required” checkpoints

-• Verification: exception cases tested so automation doesn’t create noise.
+• Verification: exception cases tested so automation doesn’t create noise

 We design the day-to-day experience around operators: clear next steps, minimal required clicks, and “what to do now” visible inside the workflow.
 Adoption becomes natural because the system makes work easier.

-• Fix: task views, handoff rules, and lightweight controls.
+• Fix: task views, handoff rules, and lightweight controls

-• Result: higher adoption and fewer workarounds.
+• Result: higher adoption and fewer workarounds

-• Includes: clean naming, consistent stages, and simple dashboards.
+• Includes: clean naming, consistent stages, and simple dashboards

-• Verification: real operator scenarios completed end-to-end without confusion.
+• Verification: real operator scenarios completed end-to-end without confusion

 We’ll consolidate your workflows, eliminate double-entry, and define ownership so execution is simple and consistent.